 US Xpress is an interstate trucking company operating out of Chattanooga, Tennessee that employs just over 7,000 drivers and its vehicles travel roughly 616.6 million miles each year.
 US Xpress transports numerous forms of cargo, including hazardous materials, chemicals and volatile liquids and gases.
-Its safety record is far from the worst considering some of its competitors but it has been involved in more accidents in the last two years than the previous two year period.
-Whenever a company is found to be involved in more trucking accidents in recent history than in its past, it reveals the need to evaluate that company’s policies and procedures in order to determine where it has fallen short.
+Its safety record is far from the worst considering some of its competitors, but it has been involved in more accidents in the last two years than the previous two year period.
+Whenever a company is found to be involved in more trucking accidents in recent history than in its past, it reveals the need to evaluate that company’s policies and procedures to determine where it has fallen short.

 US Xpress Concerns Include Increased Accidents and Hazmat Violations

 Studies conducted in 2012 and 2015 of all violations and accidents occurring within two years of each study have helped establish trends and allow us to determine whether trucking companies are making the appropriate efforts to improve their safety records.
 The data recorded about US Xpress suggests that it can make improvements in how it addresses vehicle maintenance and the transport of hazardous materials.